 An Experienced Tax Attorney in Washington, DC

-Charles graduated from Haverford College in Pennsylvania.
-After that, he worked as a press aide to Congressman John Conyers, Jr. (D-MI).
-During that time, he prepared news releases, coordinated press conferences, and broadcast radio statements for the Congressman on a variety of political issues.
-In addition, he assisted the Congressman in preparing an article on the United States’ foreign policy toward South Africa, which was printed in a national publication.
+After graduating from college, Charles worked as a Press Aide to Congressman John Conyers, Jr. (D-MI).
+Charles prepared news releases, coordinated press conferences and broadcasted radio statements for the Congressman on a variety of political issues.
+He also assisted the Congressman in preparing an article on the United States’ foreign policy toward South Africa that was published in a national magazine.

-Before starting his own tax law firm, Charles served as Corporate Counsel to the National Loan Servicing Center (NLS), a servicer of federal loans and contract manager of assets for the Resolution Trust Corporation.
-At NLS, Charles managed a staff of 75 people in the legal department and asset management department.
-He received the company’s annual award for Most Outstanding Officer.
+Prior to starting his own law firm, Charles served as Corporate Counsel to National Loan Servicing Center (“NLS”), a servicer of federal loans and contract manager of assets for the Resolution Trust Corporation.
+At NLS, Charles managed a staff of 75 persons in the Legal Department and Asset Management Department.
+Charles received the company’s annual award for Most Outstanding Officer.

 Consistently awarded the highest rating in legal ability and ethical standards by his peers, Charles’s diverse experience benefits companies and individuals of all earning and income levels.
 Highly accessible, he works diligently to quickly and expertly solve legal problems, whether it is structuring domestic and foreign commercial transactions, or resolving controversies with federal, state and local taxing authorities.
 His track record of success is well-documented and punctuated by a personable, yet professional, communication style.
 His website is www.charlesraylaw.com.
 Email him at firstname.lastname@example.org.
 Call him at 202-824-8123 or toll free at 1-877-839-5013.